-The building parameters for Hero are as follows:
+The production parameters for Hero are as follows:

-Table 2-3 Hero building parameters
+Table 2-4 Hero production parameters

-Item Limit Remarks Operating Mode There is no limit.
-One remote controller and one Custom Controller can be configured at most - Maximum Total Power Supply Capacity (Wh) 200 - Maximum Power Supply Voltage (V) 30 - Launching Mechanism One 42mm Launching Mechanism Fixed 42mm Launching Mechanism and mobile 17mm Launching Mechanism cannot be at an altitude of more than 600 mm from the ground (based on the center of the pitch axis of the gimbal) Projectile Supply Capability Can receive but cannot supply - Maximum Weight (kg) 35 Includes battery weight, but not the weight of the Referee System
+Item Limit Notes Operating Mode There is no limit.
+One remote control and one Custom Controller can be configured at most - Maximum Total Power Supply Capacity (Wh) 265 - Maximum Power Supply Voltage (V) 30 - Launching Mechanism A Fixed 42mm Launching Mechanism The Mobile 17mm Launching Mechanism can be mounted.
+Fixed 42mm Launching Mechanism and mobile 17mm Launching Mechanism cannot be at an altitude of more than 600 mm from the ground (based on the center of the pitch axis of the gimbal) Maximum Weight (kg) 35 Includes battery weight, but not the weight of the Referee System Maximum Initial Size (mm, LWH) 800800800 Its orthographic projection on the ground should not exceed a 800800 square Maximum Expansion Size (mm, LWH) 120012001200 Its orthographic projection on the ground should not exceed a 12001200 square

-Item Limit Remarks Maximum Initial Size (mm, LWH) 800800800 Its orthographic projection on the ground should not exceed a 800800 square Maximum Expansion Size (mm, LWH) 120012001200 Its orthographic projection on the ground should not exceed a 12001200 square Referee System Four large Armor Modules, Speed Monitor Module (42mm projectiles) Weight is 4.20 kg
+Item Limit Notes Referee System Four large Armor Modules, Speed Monitor Module (42mm projectiles) Weight is 4.21kg